+Background

-Background The Privacy Act of 1974, as amended, 5 U.S.C. § 552a, balances the government's need to maintain information about individuals with the rights of individuals to be protected against unwarranted invasions of their privacy.
-The Privacy Act provides protections to individuals in four (4) primary ways: Restricts disclosure of personally identifiable information (PII) maintained by agencies; Grants individuals increased right of access to agency records maintained on them; Grants individuals the right to seek amendment of agency records maintained on them upon a showing that the records are not accurate, relevant, timely, or complete; and Establishes a code of "fair information practice principles" that requires agencies to comply with statutory norms for collection, maintenance, use, and dissemination of information about individuals that is maintained in systems of records by federal agencies.
-This Policy Statement affirms Court Services and Offender Supervision Agency's (CSOSA or Agency) (or collectively, the Agency) commitment to abide by the requirements of the Privacy Act and all applicable laws and regulations.
+The Privacy Act of 1974, as amended, 5 U.S.C. § 552a, balances the government's need to maintain information about individuals with the rights of individuals to be protected against unwarranted invasions of their privacy.
+The Privacy Act provides protections to individuals in four (4) primary ways:

+- Restricts disclosure of personally identifiable information (PII) maintained by agencies; - Grants individuals increased right of access to agency records maintained on them; - Grants individuals the right to seek amendment of agency records maintained on them upon a showing that the records are not accurate, relevant, timely, or complete; and - Establishes a code of "fair information practice principles" that requires agencies to comply with statutory norms for collection, maintenance, use, and dissemination of information about individuals that is maintained in systems of records by federal agencies.

+This Policy Statement affirms Court Services and Offender Supervision Agency's (CSOSA or Agency) and Pretrial Services Agency for the District of Columbia's (PSA or Agency) (or collectively, the Agency) commitment to abide by the requirements of the Privacy Act and all applicable laws and regulations.
 It uses the "fair information practice principles" as the basis for the Agency's strategic, risk-based privacy policy.

+Summary of Changes

+- Added "Disclaimer" block. - Minor grammatical edits.

+Coverage

-Summary of Changes Changed "Agencies" to "Agency."
-Updated Authorities and References blocks.
-Deleted "Disclaimer" block.
-Added PSA's Office of Legal Services (OLS) as the privacy point of contact for PSA.
-Coverage This Policy Statement applies to all CSOSA and PSA employees, contractors, and interns who collect, maintain, use, and disseminate personally identifiable information in the performance of official duties.
+This Policy Statement applies to all CSOSA and PSA employees, contractors, and interns who collect, maintain, use, and disseminate personally identifiable information in performing official duties.